Andrew Henderson

 Digital Nomad Visas in Asia

-While Sri Lanka is commonly hailed as one of the world’s best destinations for digital nomads, it technically doesn’t have a digital nomad visa.
+While Sri Lanka is commonly hailed as one of the world’s best destinations for digital nomads, it technically has not launched its digital nomad visa yet.

 Duration: Tourist visa extension for up to 270 days.
 A 30-90 days extension can be done online for some countries.

-The card combines an open-ended work permit, resident visa, alien resident certificate, and a re-entry permit.
+The card combines an open-ended work permit, a resident visa, an alien resident certificate, and a re-entry permit.

 Fees: $100 to $310